 Rosuvastatin is not recommended for use during pregnancy.
-If you are trying to get pregnant, you will need to stop taking Rosuvastatin 3 months before trying for a baby.
-If you become pregnant or think you might be pregnant while taking Rosuvastatin, stop taking it immediately and contact your doctor.
+If you are trying to get pregnant, you will need to stop taking rosuvastatin three months before trying for a baby.
+If you become pregnant or think you might be pregnant while taking rosuvastatin, stop taking it immediately and contact your doctor.

-Crestor is a brand name for the generic drug Rosuvastatin.
+Crestor is a brand name for the generic drug rosuvastatin.
 They both contain the active ingredient rosuvastatin and work in the same way, although the generic version may be less expensive.
 The inactive ingredients and appearance can vary between different generic versions of the same medication, so some people prefer branded medication instead.

-There are 5 types of statins available on prescription in the UK.
+There are five types of statins available on prescription in the UK.
 Your doctor will decide which is best for you depending on your cholesterol level, medical history and personal requirements.
-Simvastatin, Fluvastatin and Pravastatin are low-intensity statins which are sufficient for lowering cholesterol in most patients.
-Patients with very high cholesterol levels may be prescribed a high intensity statin instead, such as Atorvastatin (Lipitor) and Rosuvastatin (Crestor).
+Simvastatin, fluvastatin and pravastatin are low-intensity statins that are sufficient for lowering cholesterol in most patients.
+Patients with very high cholesterol levels may be prescribed a high-intensity statin instead, such as atorvastatin (Lipitor) and rosuvastatin (Crestor).

 The best way to lower your cholesterol levels is to make some changes to your diet.
 According to the UK government, saturated fats should equate to no more than 11% of your nutritional intake, meaning no more than 20 g per day for women and 30 g per day for men.
-To cut down on saturated fats, avoid fatty cuts of meat and processed meats, butter, ghee, lard, cream and ice cream, cheese, cakes and biscuits, chocolate, coconut oil and cream, and palm oil.
-Instead, choose lean cuts of meat and include plenty of fruits and vegetables and wholegrains in your diet.
-Food which are rich in omega-3 fatty acids, such as oily fish and avocados, can have a lowering effect on your triglyceride levels, so try and include these in your diet as well.
-Limit your alcohol intake to below the recommended maximum of 24 units per week and, if you haven’t already done so, quit smoking.
+To cut down on saturated fats, avoid fatty cuts of meat, processed meats, butter, cream, ice cream, cheese, cakes, biscuits, chocolate, coconut oil, and palm oil.
+Instead, choose lean cuts of meat and include plenty of fruits and vegetables and whole grains in your diet.
+Foods that are rich in omega-3 fatty acids, such as oily fish and avocados, can have a lowering effect on your triglyceride levels, so try and include these in your diet as well.
+Limit your alcohol intake to below the recommended maximum of 14 units per week and, if you haven’t already done so, quit smoking.

 Rosuvastatin is considered to be a safe and effective treatment for high cholesterol.
 Statins in general tend to have very few side effects, and your doctor will be able to recommend which is right for you.